Charting the Seas Ahead

 Mercy Ships is also still extremely active in Guinea and continuing a collaboration with the Gamal Dental Clinic at Gamal Abdul Nasser University in Conakry.
 Mercy Ships assisted the dental school in modifying their student dental clinic in response to COVID-19 and is actively contributing to distance education from a digital screen, as well as additional e-learning, on-site training and mentoring.

 The Mercy Ships mental health team has been conducting health and well-being eLearning sessions for caregivers in West Africa during the COVID crisis, recognizing mental health is as important as physical health during this time.
 A new eLearning course called, ‘Palliative Care Principles and Practices’ was also recently launched.

-In early October, with great joy and gratitude Mercy Ships publicly announced the launch of the brand new ship, the Global Mercy, which will more than double the capacity to deliver life-changing healthcare services and medical training to Africa.
+In early October, with great joy and gratitude Mercy Ships publicly announced the launch of the brand new hospital ship, the Global Mercy, which will more than double the capacity to deliver life-changing healthcare services and medical training to Africa.
 Over the next 50 years, it is estimated that more than 150,000 lives will be changed onboard the Global Mercy through surgery alone.
-Yet the ship is not only a world-class floating hospital it is also a state-of-the-art floating training centre.
-The Global Mercy will significantly increase Mercy Ships ability to provide training and mentoring for local healthcare professionals in the countries it serves.
+Yet this is not only a world-class floating hospital ship, it is also a state-of-the-art floating training centre.
+The Global Mercy will significantly increase Mercy Ships’ ability to provide training and mentoring for local healthcare professionals in the countries it serves.